 This Fellowship is a one-year program in diagnostic gynecologic pathology.
 The Fellowship consists of specialty gynecologic pathology sign-out training and involvement in ongoing academic investigations of various gynecologic diseases.
-The Fellowship training benefits from the outstanding clinical material afforded by the Yale-New Haven Hospital’s world class gynecologic oncology service.
+The Fellowship training on the Yale Gynecologic Pathology Service benefits from the outstanding clinical material afforded by the Yale-New Haven Hospital’s world class gynecologic oncology service.
 The in-house case material is supplemented by the unique and rare consult cases from all over the U.S. and around the world.
 This setting generates approximately 15,000 specimens per year.
 The teaching faculty are highly experienced and enjoy world class reputation in diagnostic and investigative gynecologic pathology.
 The academic training environment is highly dynamic and exciting.

 - Competency in the morphologic diagnosis of all types of gynecologic specimens